fatalfeel/rtsp_server/README.md

 ## Rtsp Server
 - RTSP server and pusher based on c++14
-- Test on x86 and arm pass
+- Test pass on x86_64 and Arm

 ## Features
  - Support Linux and Windows platforms.